briandenicola/xlr8-e2eaisolutions/docs/ai-agent-challenge.md

 This section focuses on creating a chatbot architecture that integrates with the existing Azure Landing Zones while meeting specific security and performance requirements.

+> [!NOTE]
+> This is the **second challenge** in the XLR8 journey.
+Your RAG chatbot will deploy into the Azure foundation created in Challenge 1, and the lessons learned will inform the enterprise AI Hub design in Challenge 3.

 ## Challenge Steps

 1. [Agentic AI Principles & Patterns](./02-agent/ifs-agent-step1-principles.md)